-The LSAC administers the LSAT to more than 100,000 people every year; almost 150,000 took it in 2003.
-They create four complete tests every year and constantly work to develop new questions and refine the LSAT's accuracy - that's one reason why you get to take an extra, unscored section of multiple-choice questions when you take the LSAT.
-The LSAC compiles statistics on the number of people that take the tests and scores received, schedule test dates, field questions and complaints from test-takers, and generally make it possible for many people to apply to law school every year.
+The LSAC administers the LSAT to more than 100,000 people every year.
+The organization creates four complete tests every year and constantly works to develop new questions and refine the LSAT's accuracy - that's one reason why you get to take an extra, unscored section of multiple-choice questions when you take the LSAT.
+The LSAC compiles statistics on the number of people that take the tests and the scores they receive, schedules test dates, fields questions and complaints from test-takers, and generally makes it possible for many people to apply to law school every year.